jackyzha0/jackyzha0.github.io/content/thoughts/A City is not a Computer.md

 		- these are definitely supplements rather than solutions
 	- Maintenance and Care
 		- Focus on [maintenance instead of just plain innovation](thoughts/creation%20vs%20maintenance.md)
-		- Tech fetishizes creating new things, is there [Value Beyond Instrumentalization](https://letterstoayoungtechnologist.com/Value-Beyond-Instrumentalization)?
+		- Tech fetishizes creating new things, is there value beyond [instrumentalism](thoughts/instrumentalism.md)?
 	- What is the 'dashboard' in the proto-city?
 		- Source: Cybernetic Revolutionaries: Technology and Politics in Allendes Chiles (by Medina)
 		- Feels like a lot of abstraction away from actual problems
-		- Potemkin control room!
+		- [Potemkin village](thoughts/potemkin%20village.md) control room!
 Semblance of control rather than actual control/usefulness
-			- Curious how similar this is to the [potemkin villages that AI systems construct](posts/ai-systems.md)
+			- Curious how similar this is to the [potemkin villages](thoughts/potemkin%20village.md) that AI systems construct
 - How can digital communities learn from libraries and librarians to prevent a Library of Alexandria moment?
 	- Rise of Amazon: do we need bookstores and libraries anymore?
 Yes!
 	- Primary point of internet access for underprivileged communities